samaaron/book_mdar/book/source/Chapters/1_Introduction/1_What_Is_Merb&DM.markdown

 > If you're not living on the edge, you're taking up too much room. - Alice Bartlett

-Merb, DataMapper and RSpec are all open source projects, which can be used for building kick-ass web applications.
+Merb, DataMapper and RSpec are all open source projects that are great for building kick-ass web applications.
 They are all in active development and it can be hard to keep up, but we'll try our best to keep up to date.

 ## [Merb](http://merbivore.com/)